-Don’t Go to the Kentucky Derby – Why Horse Racing is a Cruel Tradition
+Don’t Go to the Kentucky Derby – Why Horse Racing Is A Cruel Tradition

 Horse racing and the Kentucky Derby specifically are steeped in tradition – I mean you don’t do something for 150 years without it being a tradition, right?
 But is the Kentucky Derby cruel?